chrisabrams/grimwire/README.md

 ## Project Status

 Grimwire is currently in early development, and can be previewed at [http://grimwire.github.com/grimwire/](http://grimwire.github.com/grimwire/).
-Grimwire is a deployment of the [Local API](https://github.com/grimwire/local), a toolset for building a browser operating system (also in active development). /[@pfrazee](https://twitter.com/pfrazee)
+Grimwire is a deployment of the [Local API](https://github.com/grimwire/local), a toolset for building browser operating systems (also in active development). /[@pfrazee](https://twitter.com/pfrazee)

 ## Documentation